naston70/jeremys-it-lab/99.MISC/neil-anderson/Security-Threat-Landscape/security.md

 - It uses a trusted introducer (certificate authority) for the two parties who need secure communication
 - Both parties need to trust the certificate authority

+## SSL, TLS and HTTPs

+* SSL: Secure Sockets Layer (deprecated)
+* TLS: Transport Layer Security (successor to SSL)
+* Can be used to provide web browsing with HTTPs
+- Uses symmetric cryptography to encrypt transmitted data
+- Symmetric keys are generated uniquely for each connection
+- Authentication is provided by public key cryptography
+- Message Authentication Code provides integrity